darakian/darakian.github.io/_posts/2026-07-05-taxonomies.md

 layout: post

-title:  "The unreasonable effectiveness of component taxonomies"
+title:  "The unreasonable effectiveness of component taxonomies in Vuln Mgmt"

 date:   2026-07-05 12:00:00 -0700